-According to the World Health Organization, food safety requires attention during the whole process: harvest, transport, processing, storage, and later, preparation or storage by consumers.
-Pesticides, growth hormones, and veterinary drugs are designed to expand the quantity and quality of food so they can endure the transportation process; however, these additives can be harmful for our health.
-In addition, transportation and storage processes can accelerate the loss of nutrients of the products, as well as introduce toxins in the food depending on the storage conditions.
+According to the WHO, food safety requires attention during the whole process: harvest, transport, processing, storage, and later, preparation or storage by consumers.
+Potentially harmful additives like pesticides, growth hormones, and veterinary drugs are designed to expand the quantity and quality of food so they can endure the transportation process.
+In addition, transportation and storage processes can accelerate the loss of nutrients of the products, as well as introduce toxins to the foods, depending on the storage conditions.
 When eating locally, there is a better chance that the products we consume have not been genetically modified, or treated with hormones and agrochemicals that are harmful to our health.
-Studies show that genetically modified organisms (GMOs) are associated with hepatic, pancreatic, renal, or reproductive effects and may alter the hematological, biochemical, and immunologic parameters.

-At the same time, we are benefiting from more nutrients and better flavor, and supporting our local economy.
-We are also better able to establish the origin and, by extension, the quality of the products, as certain produce items, such as meat, do not have the same production standards all over the world.
+At the same time, we’re benefiting from more nutrients and better flavor, plus we’re also better able to establish the origin and, by extension, the quality of the products, as certain produce items, such as meat, do not have the same production standards all over the world.
 When buying local rather than imported produce, we have more access to the standards and processes that were used to produce it, giving us a better awareness of the food’s quality and impact on our health.